-After an honest personal reckoning and after confessing some crucial facts we thought we’d never tell anyone, AA’s Big Book – the one they were going to call The Way Out – predicts, simply, that: “We are delighted.
-We can look the world in the eye.
-We can be alone at perfect peace and ease.
-Our fears fall from us.
-We begin to feel the nearness of our Creator.
-We may have had certain spiritual beliefs, but now we begin to have a spiritual experience.”
-We are reconnecting to that from which we have been separated.
-There is absolutely nothing in ordinary human experience to compare with the joy of the presence of the Love of God.
+We are reconnecting to the sense of Higher Self, some would call it the Witness Consciousness, the Real “I” from which we have felt acutely separated.
+There is absolutely nothing in ordinary human experience to compare with the joy of the presence Absolute Reality that flows into the empty vessel that once was filled with ego.
 We felt something stir when we hit that emotional and spiritual bottom, when we were emptied and spirit filled the void.
-We long to feel close to that great mysterium again.
-No sacrifice is too great nor effort too much in order to realize that Presence.
+We long to feel close to that great mysterium again as sober people who are now awake.
+No sacrifice is too great nor effort too much in order to realize this Abiding Presence.
 We long for the experience that brings us bliss and serenity.
 Those who venture out on The Way go after this state of bliss most addictively.
 It is the most addictive feeling of all.
 Once you’ve experienced this you’ll never be the same again.

-As we begin to discover our real ourselves on The Way, going forward with heightened conscious awareness, we must tunnel down to the bedrock.
+As we begin to discover our Real Self on The Way, going forward with heightened conscious awareness, we must tunnel down to the bedrock.
 “The chief activator of our defects has been self-centered fear — primarily fear that we would lose something we already possessed or would fail to get something we demanded,” our 12-Step friends tell us.
 “Living upon a basis of unsatisfied demands, we were in a state of continual disturbance and frustration.”
 So we are afraid we aren’t going to get what we want, or that we’re going to get something we don’t want.

 The fact of suffering is a central teaching of Buddhism.
 Suffering arises from the self-centred ego: craving, desire, want.
 In the Buddha’s first sermon after his awakening he spoke about suffering, its origin and its ending.
 The first two of the Four Noble Truths are particularly pertinent: “This is the noble truth of suffering: birth is suffering; aging is suffering; death is suffering.
 Sorrow, lamentation, pain, grief and despair are suffering.
 Association with what you dislike is suffering; separation from what you like is suffering.
 Not getting what you want is suffering. “

 For those who set out on The Way, having had a spiritual awakening, there is great joy in the realization that one does not actually need anything at all to be happy.
-We know that the best kind of happiness, the richest, fullest kind, is when we catch ourselves being happy for no good reason at all.
+We see that the best kind of happiness, the richest, fullest kind, is when we catch ourselves being happy for no good reason at all.
 We are on The Way and this is boundless happiness.

-We were destined for this, but we get distracted on our way.
-It’s like the story of the two birds who sit in the same tree, one at the top, the other below.
+We were destined for this, but we can be distracted on our way – pulled between the illusion of two selves.
+It’s like the two birds who sit in the same tree, one at the top, the other below.
 Both have beautiful plumage.
 The lower bird eats fruit from the tree while the other, higher up, stays calm and majestic, and concentrated in its own glory.
 The lower bird is bouncing around – sometimes hitting on a sweet and lovely fruit but other times it hits on a very bitter fruit.
 When this happens, the lower bird looks up at the higher bird and sees it sitting there calmly and majestically, not caring for sweet or bitter fruit, just being there sufficient to itself, immersed in its own fullness, happy and content.
 In the sad moments of tasting the bitter fruit the lower bird imagines what it would be like and is inspired to join the higher bird.
 It hops up a couple of branches to go a bit higher.
 But then it gets distracted and notices some really nice looking fruit and forgets about the higher bird.
 Eventually after being constantly buffeted between the good and bitter fruit, tired, lonely, beaten to a pulp, the lower bird struggles nearer and nearer to the top.
 As the lower bird approaches the light from the plumage of the higher bird is reflected down.
 Suddenly its own plumage melts away and when it is very close to the higher bird, the whole vision changes.
 The lower bird sees that it was always One and the Same as the upper bird, and what it mistook for a lower bird was only a little bit of a reflection.
 There is only One Self – The Higher Self.

-The addict knows better than anyone how to lose oneself in temporal enjoyments, how to dive into the vanities of the world; how to seek pleasure in the senses, and how to live in momentary and passing titillations.
+The addict knows better than anyone how to lose the OneSelf in temporal enjoyments, how to dive into the vanities of the world; how to seek pleasure in the senses, and how to live in momentary and passing titillation.
 The “I” that we think we are, our “self” our “selfishness” this is the root of the problem.
 Our self-centredness sets us up for a smackdown: the head reels, and with alcohol – the great remover – everything begins to vanish.
 Just like the lower bird we find that our world is filled with bitter fruit.
 With enough of these experiences we cascade down to hit an emotional bottom.
 And here the soul then finds the One thing that is true in everything – that which is in every atom, everywhere present, the essence of all things: it finds the Absolute.

-For our entire journey along The Way we are honing our lives to attune our self with the Higher Self, and for the final surrender of the ego in death.
+For our entire journey along The Way we are honing our lives to attune our essential self with the Higher Self, and for the final surrender of the ego in death.
 Recovery from alcoholism arises out of Lovingness, from the Truth of that which you are.
 Everything in the past was necessary for you, including the moment of winnowing, at bottom, the dissolution, Step Zero.
 This is because you can’t really love yourself until you’ve to some extent despised yourself.
 For the addicted person it is absolutely essential in this lifetime to experience this, and to face the truth about yourself.
-Just as in Alchemy, it is in the face of death itself – absolute dissolution – that the substance is transformed.
+Just as in Alchemy, it is in the face of death itself – absolute dissolution and annihilation – that the substance is transformed.
 The spiritual path, The Way of the Alcoholic, the extinguishing of ego, the surrender, all is practice for the final surrender of oneself in death.

 Once re-connected with the Divine, what do we find?
-We find ourselves just beginning to realize The Way.
-Plotinus describes a living state in which we put aside our ego self, encounter the mystery of Being and our mystical unity and oneness with the Eternal: “There,” he says, “everything is transparent, nothing dark, nothing resistant; every being is lucid to every other in breadth and depth; light runs through light.
+We find ourselves on a path to realize The Way.
+Plotinus describes this as a living state in which we put aside our ego self, encounter the mystery of Being and our mystical unity and oneness with the Eternal: “There,” he says, “everything is transparent, nothing dark, nothing resistant; every being is lucid to every other in breadth and depth; light runs through light.
 And each contains all within itself, and at the same time sees all in every other, so that everywhere there is all, all is all, and each all, and infinite the glory.
 Each of them is great; the small is great: the sun, there, is all the stars, and every star again is all the stars and sun.
 While some one manner of being is dominant in each, all are mirrored in every other.
 In this Intelligible World, everything is transparent.
 No shadow limits vision.
 All the essences see each other and interpenetrate each other in the most intimate depth of their nature.
 Light everywhere meets light.
 Every being contains within itself the entire Intelligible World, and also beholds it entirely in every particular being … There abides pure movement; for He who produces movement, not being foreign to it, does not disturb it in its production.
 Rest is perfect, because it is not mingled with any principle of disturbance.
 The Beautiful is completely beautiful there, because it does not dwell in that which is not beautiful.